nixxo/rust-lang-book-it/src/ch20-04-advanced-functions-and-closures.md

 </Listing>

 This code will compile just fine.
-For more about trait objects, refer to the section [“Using Trait Objects That Allow for Values of Different Types”][using-trait-objects-to-abstract-over-shared-behavior]<!-- ignore --> in Chapter 18.
+For more about trait objects, refer to the section [“Usare gli Oggetti _Trait_ per Astrarre Comportamenti Condivisi”][using-trait-objects-to-abstract-over-shared-behavior]<!-- ignore
+--> in Chapter 18.

 Next, let’s look at macros!